 When you're deciding to add ice cream machines to your current business or starting a new frozen desserts business, one of the first things to consider is the kind of product you want to serve and the type of machine that best suits that need.
 All ice cream machines from batch freezers to soft-serve machines, work by transferring heat away from the ice cream mix and freezing it in the process.
 The transferred heat is removed from the machine by either a water or air based system.
 Check out the pros and cons of air cooled vs water cooled systems.

 Joseph Kearns, Slices Concession Co-Owner, shows us key differences between air cooled & water cooled machines in the above video.

 In the Image on the right, you can tell what type of cooling system a machine has by taking off the back panel.

-A water cooled machine has coils that wrap around inside the machine to move the cooled & heated water through the machine.
+A water cooled ice cream machine has coils that wrap around inside the machine to move the cooled & heated water through the machine.

-The air cooled machines have an air filter which sucks in cold air & blows out hot air. depending on the machine, it might blow out through the sides or the top of the machine.
+The air cooled ice cream machines have an air filter which sucks in cold air & blows out hot air.
+Depending on the machine, it might blow out through the sides or the top of the machine.